sib-swiss/kgsteward/doc/yamldoc.md

 ```{yaml}
     repository_id: http://www.example.com/
 ```
+* __`file_server`__ - Boolean, `false` by default.
+If turned on, local files will be accessed through a temporary HTTP server.
+The benefit is the that RDF data are loaded with the same constraint as those supplied as URL, essentially file-size limits are suppressed and compressed formats are supported.
+The danger is that the simple python file server is insecure (see ), this should however pose no problem on a personal computer or on a server behind a firewall.

 * __`RDF4J.config_file`__
 * __`GraphDB.config_file`__ - filename with the triplestore configutation, possibly a turtle file.
 This is only useful with the `-I` and `-F` options.
 See (...) section about how to create such a file.